 Not all IRAs are the same.
 From a tax perspective, they’re wildly different.
 A traditional IRA taxes you when your withdrawal the funds and may come with a tax deduction at the time when you contribute the funds.

 A Roth IRA has no tax deduction when you contribute.
-In fact, you pay normal taxes on the funds before depositing into the IRA but there’s no tax when you take it out at retirement.
-The Roth also has income limits so if you’re fortunate enough to make over $122,000 as a single or over $193,000 as a married couple in 2019, you won’t be able to contribute without some clever workarounds.
+You pay normal taxes on the funds before depositing into the IRA, but there’s no tax when you take it out at retirement.
+The Roth also has income limits, so if you’re fortunate enough to make over $122,000 as a single, or over $193,000 as a married couple, in 2019, you won’t be able to contribute without some clever workarounds.

 You might choose a Roth IRA if you believe that you’re going to make more money later in life and want to pay taxes on the money in your current tax bracket.

 If you don’t believe that, or you don’t believe that tax rates, as a percentage of your income, are going to rise, a traditional IRA might be more suitable for you.

 Ever wonder why the United States tax code has 73,954 pages?
 In part because of the loopholes that people have found over the years.
 For example, if you want to contribute to a Roth IRA but you’re over those income limits, you contribute to a nondeductible IRA and later move the funds to a Roth IRA.

 A nondeductible IRA is nothing more than a traditional IRA without the tax deduction.

 Believe the Money Is off Limits Until Retirement

 You’ve probably read articles that throw down some pretty strong language about taxes on withdrawals and the 10 percent early withdrawal penalty if you put your hands on your money before age 59.5.
 Those warnings are correct with some notable exceptions.